-Penn's innovative community health worker model improves outcomes for high-risk patientsFebruary 10th, 2014 in Health /
+Penn's innovative community health worker model improves outcomes for high-risk patientsFebruary 10, 2014 in Medicine & Health / Health

 Experts at the Perelman School of Medicine at the University of Pennsylvania have devised an effective, replicable program using trained lay Community Health Worker (CHWs) to improve a range of outcomes among patients at high risk for poor post-hospital outcomes.
 In Penn's IMPaCT (Individualized Management for Patient-Centered Targets) model, CHWs hired from within the local community help patients to navigate the health care system and address key health barriers, such as housing instability or food insecurity.
 A new study in JAMA Internal Medicine reports that this intervention improved both patient experiences and health outcomes, while reducing repeat hospital readmissions.
 The authors suggest the results have positive implications for exporting and adapting the CHW model to other patient populations.